codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Which programming language shares its name with an island in Indonesia?
- 1. Application
+ 1. Python
- 2. Present
+ 2. C
- 3. Network
+ 3. Java
- 4. Session
+ 4. Jakarta

 <details>
   <summary>Answer</summary>
-  Application
+  Java
 </details>